KICK THE CAN

 WHY FOCUS ON SUGARY DRINKS?

-Sugary drinks play a central and unique role in the obesity epidemic.
+Sugary drinks play a central and unique role in the obesity and diabetes epidemic.

 - These beverages are the single leading contributor to the obesity epidemic.
 They have contributed 43 percent of the new calories that Americans consume from 1977-2001.

 - The average American drinks 42 gallons of these beverages a year, adding 39 pounds of sugar to their diet.